 Staying properly hydrated is the first and most important step when dealing with purple stretch marks.

-Water is one of the most efficient ways to reduce purple stretch marks because the hydrated skin is softer, elastic, and more toned.
+That’s why regular hydration and drinking water is one of the most efficient ways to reduce purple stretch marks because the hydrated skin is softer, elastic, and more toned.

 Drinking plenty of water will also prevent purple stretch marks from developing in other areas of your body.